 How Probability Is Calculated

-Imagine you are at the state fair or at an amusement park, and that you to play the wheel of fortune.
-You can win small and large chocolate prizes.
+Imagine you are at the state fair or an amusement park, and that you to play the wheel of fortune.
+You can win small or large chocolate prizes.

 Probabilities are often written as fractions.
 You must therefore find out what should be in the numerator, and what should be in the denominator.
-The numerator states the number of possibilities that will win you the biggest chocolate.
-In this case, there’s only one place the wheel can stop at to give you the biggest prize.
-Therefore, it should say 1 in the numerator.
-The denominator states the total number of outcomes, which in this case is the number of fields that can stop under the pin.
-There are 12 different possibilities, so it must say 12 in the denominator.
-The probability that you win the biggest chocolate is therefore .
+The numerator represents the number of possibilities that will win you the biggest chocolate.
+In this case, there’s only one place the wheel can stop at to give you the biggest prize, so the numerator should be 1.
+The denominator represents the total number of outcomes, which in this case is the number of fields that can stop under the pointer.
+There are 12 different possibilities, so it the denominator must be 12.
+The probability that you win the biggest chocolate is therefore 1 12.

 Rule

-When we are absolutely sure that something will happen, we say the probability is equal to 1, which is the same as %.
+When we are absolutely sure that something will happen, we say the probability is equal to 1, which is the same as 100 %, or 1 1.

-When we are absolutely sure that something will not happen, we say the probability is equal to 0, which is the same as %.
+When we are absolutely sure that something will not happen, we say the probability is equal to 0, which is the same as 0 %, or 0 n, where n is any number other than zero.

 The probability of something happening is between 0 and 1, as in the case with the prize wheel.
 The closer to 1 the probability is, the more likely the event is to occur.